IU-AES-AI4Code/CodeQuestionAnswering/README.md

 5. [High Quality Subset of Unified Dataset](https://huggingface.co/datasets/datapaf/UCQAQualitySubsetBenchmark)

-If you have any question related to the code, send an email with your question to georgyandryuschenko@gmail.com
+If you have any question related to the code, send an email with your question to georgyandryuschenko@gmail.com.
+However, feel free to create a GitHub issue too.